OpenEvalProject/evals/manuscripts/elife-58147/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/58147/elife-58147-fig3-v1.jpg)

-**Figure 3.:** faecium.(A) Each panel shows VR E. faecium counts on plates with daptomycin (+DAP, red line) and without daptomycin (-DAP, blue line) for a single mouse over time.
+**Figure 3.:** (A) Each panel shows VR E. faecium counts on plates with daptomycin (+DAP, red line) and without daptomycin (-DAP, blue line) for a single mouse over time.
 Labels show initial inocula.
 Red shading indicates days of daptomycin treatment (100 mg/kg daily subcutaneous injections).
 (B) In a second experiment, mice were inoculated with a mix of susceptible and resistant bacteria (S+R, 20% R), resistant bacteria only (R), or susceptible bacteria only (S).
 Mice received no drug treatment.
 At Day 14, fecal suspensions were plated on plates with daptomycin (+DAP) and without daptomycin (-DAP) to determine whether the resistant strain had decreased in frequency.
 The starting inoculum dose is shown in red, and Day 14 samples from each mouse are shown in gray.
 Filled points show means of replicate measurements for a sample, and open circles show individual measurements.
-Note that resistant bacteria do not form colonies at 100% efficiency on +DAP plates.Figure 3—source data 1.E. faecium density data (Figure 3A).Figure 3—source data 2.E. faecium daptomycin susceptibility data (Figure 3B).
+Note that resistant bacteria do not form colonies at 100% efficiency on +DAP plates.

 Next, we tested whether the frequency of daptomycin-resistant VR E. faecium would decrease over time in the absence of daptomycin treatment, potentially indicating that daptomycin-resistance comes at a fitness cost.
 We inoculated mice with a 1:5 mixture of daptomycin-resistant and susceptible VR E. faecium.
 Mice received no daptomycin treatment.
 After 14 days, the proportion of resistant bacteria had declined (one sample t-test, t = −22.42, df = 9, p<0.01, Cohen’s d = 7.09), consistent with a competitive disadvantage (fitness cost) to the daptomycin-resistance mutation (Figure 3B).
 Control mice inoculated with only resistant or only susceptible bacteria did not have significantly different proportions of resistance between days 0 and 14 (resistant: t = −3.73, df = 2, p=0.06; susceptible: t = 1, df = 2, p=0.42).

-## In vitro characterization of cholestyramine as a potential adjuvant
+### In vitro characterization of cholestyramine as a potential adjuvant

 If an orally-administered adjuvant could reduce daptomycin activity in the GI tract, this could prevent the emergence of daptomycin-resistant E. faecium in the gut, potentially reducing transmission of resistant bacteria without impacting the effectiveness of intravenous daptomycin therapy.
 We identified cholestyramine, an FDA-approved bile-acid sequestrant, as a potential adjuvant for daptomycin therapy.
 Cholestyramine is a high-molecular weight anion exchange resin that binds with bile acids, forming an insoluble complex that is excreted in the feces (Jacobson et al., 2007).
 Cholestyramine is known to interact with a number of co-administered drugs through the same mechanism, reducing their bioactivity (Jacobson et al., 2007).
 We hypothesized that cholestyramine would bind daptomycin based on their chemical structures.